tevador/polyseed/README.md

 ### Feature bits

 There are 5 feature bits in the phrase.
-Currently, only one bit is used as a flag to store if the seed has been encrypted by a passphrase.
-The remaining 4 bits are reserved and the library requires them to be zero (if not, `POLYSEED_ERR_UNSUPPORTED` is returned).
-Future versions of the software may define different values for the reserved bits.
+The first 2 bits are for internal use (one bit is used to indicate a seed encrypted by a passphrase and the other bit is reserved for a future update of the key derivation function).
+The remaining 3 bits are reserved for library users and can be enabled and accessed through the API.
+The library requires reserved bits to be zero (if not, `POLYSEED_ERR_UNSUPPORTED` is returned).

 ### Wallet birthday